Monument to Alexander II (Moscow): The 2005 memorial

-On June 2, 2004 Moscow Mayor Yuri Luzhkov signed a decree about the erection of a new monument to the emperor Alexander II in Moscow.
+On June 2, 2004, Moscow Mayor Yuri Luzhkov signed a decree about the erection of a new monument to the emperor Alexander II in Moscow.
 The monument envisages the full height figure of the Emperor — 5 meters high and standing on a 5-meter pedestal.
 The new monument is located in a slope, made use of it in such a way that, from one side, the emperor is elevated on a pedestal and, from the other side, it seems that the emperor is standing right on the ground, portraying a man who is just standing and looking into the distance, facing the cathedral.
-The memorial was designed by professor Alexander Rukavishnikov, a member of the Russian Academy of Arts and national sculptor of Russia.
+The memorial was designed by professor Alexander Rukavishnikov, a member of the Russian Academy of Arts.
 At first, the monument was supposed to be set by the Kremlin's Kutafya Tower; however, a new place was found for it around Christ the Savior Cathedral.
 The Moscow Government reserved 60 million rubles for financing works on design, making of the granite pedestal, setting of the monument and finishing of the surrounding territory.
 On June 7, 2005 Alexius II, Patriarch of Moscow and all Russia, performed the consecration of the new monument.

 Alexander II is probably best known for his 1861 order to end serfdom, and an inscription on the monument listing his accomplishments says he "freed millions of peasants from centuries of slavery".
 The inscription on the memorial mentions Alexander's military, judicial and administrative reforms, changes aimed at establishing a more Western-style system based on elements such as the rule of law and individual rights.
-It incorrectly claims that he ended the war in the Caucasus, a reference to the 1859 capture of Imam Shamil, the warlord who led longstanding resistance to Russian rule in the region.
+It claims that he ended the war in the Caucasus.
 The monument also references Alexander freeing Slavs from "the Ottoman yoke", based on the Balkan war against Turkey in the 1870s, during which Russia freed Bulgaria from the Ottoman Empire's hegemony.